yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-mar-2022/index.md

 {{< gh-hovercard "8093" "Unmapping pre-existing rasterizer memory before the memory range was mapped" >}} solves the issue and allows Nvidia users to not require RTX 3090 levels of hardware to get a good experience.

+ED: epicboy informs that this pull request may introduce regressions that are being investigated, and that VRAM consumption is further improved by using the Disable Dynamic Resolution mod [available on our site](https://github.com/yuzu-emu/yuzu/wiki/Switch-Mods).

 epicboy also {{< gh-hovercard "8116" "fixed an svc break crash if the game was run with Asynchronous GPU Emulation was enabled" >}}, an option that should always remain enabled.

 And finally, an off-by-one error in the stream buffer was responsible for causing vertex explosions.